Manuel Andrack

-Manuel Andrack (born 23 June 1965) is a German journalist, television presenter, and author.
+Manuel Claus Achim Andrack (born 23 June 1965) is a German journalist, television presenter, and author.
 He is best known as the sidekick of the Harald Schmidt Show.

 Early years

 Andrack was born on 23 June 1965 in Cologne, where he has also lived most of his life.
 After receiving his Abitur in 1984 he enrolled at University of Cologne, majoring in theater studies, film, television and German studies with a minor in art history.
 He received a Magister Artium degree from the same university.

 Harald Schmidt Show

 Andrack first worked as an editor for the television production company CAT Entertainment RLT.
 In 1995, he got a job as the editor-in-chief of the popular Harald Schmidt Show.
 On 30 August 2000, he first appeared on-screen as Harald Schmidt's "sidekick" and went on to assume the role on a regular basis, which made him widely recognised.
 Prior to Andrack's on-screen introduction, Schmidt used an imaginary friend named Horst as his sidekick.
 The show gained new popularity as the combination Andrack/Schmidt added a family value to the broadcast.